Staxx of Joy

 Staxx of Joy were a British house music studio project assembled by producers Simon Thorne and Tom Jones.
-In the mid-1990s, they had four top 10 hits on the US Hot Dance Music/Club Play chart, two of which reached number 1: "Joy" and "You".
+In the mid-1990s, they had four top 10 hits on the US Billboard Hot Dance Music/Club Play chart, two of which reached number one: "Joy" and "You".
 Both of these tracks, and a third single, "Shout", featured vocals by Carol Leeming.
 The songs are officially credited to Staxx of Joy featuring Carol Leeming.

 A fourth top 10 dance hit, "Temptation", was credited to Staxx.